Field School on Coastal Commons, Social-Ecological Resilience and Transformations

 Contact: Dr. Prateep Nayak (email@example.com)or Dr. Derek Armitage (firstname.lastname@example.org)

 Organized in collaboration with Rekhi Centre of Excellence for the Science of Happiness,

 Indian Institute of Technology, Kharagpur and NIRMAN Odisha

 Please see our brochure here.

-The five-day field school brings together a selected group of 25 graduate students, NGO professionals, fisher community leaders and government marine and coastal departmental officials to provide training on a host of concepts and approaches in the area of coastal environmental change, human wellbeing, ecosystem services, and governance.
+The weeklong field school brings together a selected group of 35 graduate students, NGO professionals, fisher community leaders and government marine and coastal departmental officials to provide training on a host of concepts and approaches in the area of coastal commons, social-ecological system resilience and transformative change.
 It includes a creative mix of both classroom teaching and field training right in the heart of Asia’s largest Lagoon – Chilika.

 Participants will gain firsthand experience and creatively engage in furthering their understanding and knowledge of coastal commons using a social-ecological systems perspective, principles and applications of resilience in the context of rapid change, and deliberate on novel governance approaches though which commons can be sustained and positive transformations can be achieved.

 University of Waterloo students receive course credits towards their successful completion of the Field School.
 A certificate of participation is provided to all participants.
 Limited funding support to graduate students is available.